 "It's a place where people care about the students, about the teachers, about the process of learning in itself.
 We hardly ever get a chance to experience true passion for education, so one must take advantage of this opportunity."
 Drama student, 2006

 "This summer has given me a greater sense of infinity; the infinity of things to learn, of emotions, strategies, improvements, meaning, possibilities, and potential.
 I haven't conquered all my flaws or overcome all my fears, but I believe more strongly than before that I can do something in the face of them."
 Drama student, 2007

-The Governor's School of North Carolina is a five-week summer residential program for intellectually gifted high school students, integrating academic disciplines, the arts, and unique courses on each of two campuses.
+The Governor's School of North Carolina is a five and one-half week summer residential program for intellectually gifted high school students, integrating academic disciplines, the arts, and unique courses on each of two campuses.
 The curriculum focuses on the exploration of the most recent ideas and concepts in each discipline, and does not involve credit, tests, or grades.

 All students study in three curricular areas:

 The basic study of the student's nomination, that emphasizes contemporary texts, compositions, artistic expressions, issues, and ideas and the theories that flow from them.
 Each campus focuses on ten academic and performing/visual arts disciplines: